lucia2007/towers-of-hanoi/README.md

 Towers of Hanoi game has been designed to be straightforward, with minimalist design due to using CLI.
 The current version is aimed at people who enjoy puzzles and challenges so they can put their logical skills to test.
 The user can choose a level of difficulty and can challenge themselves the beat the minimum number of moves needed.

 #### First Time Visitor
+  - A user can read the welcome message.
   - A user can find the game rules on the opening screen.
-  - A user can

-I tried to break each step into a managable bite-size function so the code would be easy to read and understand.
-I started by figuring out the dimensions of my disks and the maximum number of disks the user would be able to use for choosing difficulty levels.
-Afterwards, I focused on being able to move the disks from one base to another.
-At first I was printing the pyramids below each other for simplicity, but later I changed the layout to parallel for better readability and to go back to the original layout.
-Towards the end of the development process, I started adding some nice-to-have features, like clearing the screen for a less messy output or shortening and rephrasing the rules and prompts for better comprehension.
-As I went, I refactored the code wherever possible to make it easily comprehensible.

-For this project, I did not create any wireframes, as the application is rather simple in layout and is mainly intended to be played on the desktop.
-But, I was inspired by this [picture](readme-images/tower-of-hanoi.png) and this [version in terminal](/readme-images/towers_of_hanoi_terminal.gif).

-My main goal was for the content to fit within the restricted size of the window.
-The width of the window also predetermined the highest level of difficulty, as the largest disks needed to fit three times next to each other on the screen of 80 characters.
-I used the clear function to keep the CLI neat and easily readable.

-Requirements for the game:
-  - The game will use simple and clear representation of the towers of Hanoi. start the game by pressing the Run Program button.
-  - A user can choose the level of difficilty by indicating a number of disks they want to play with.
+  - A user can choose the level of difficulty by indicating a number of disks they want to play with.
+  - A user can expect a visual feedback for warnings, but also for winning the game.
   - A user can expect the number of moves to be displayed in the winning message.
-  - A user can expect a visual feedback for warnings, but also for winning the game.
-  - A user can choose to Play again after they have won or lost, or choose to leave the game.
   - A user can compare their number of moves with the minimum number of moves needed.
+  - A user can choose to Play again after they have won, or choose to leave the game.
 #### Returning Visitor
   - A user is familiar with the rules and can start the game by clicking the Run button.
   - A user can choose the level of difficulty.
 The more disks they choose, the more difficult the game.